cesardeazevedo/react-native-bottom-sheet-behavior/README.md

 ## Components

-There's some components included in this package.
+The following components are included in this package:

 * CoordinatorLayout
 * BottomSheetBehavior